OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/drp.md

 # Getting PDESolver working on DRP

+Before you start, make sure your module environment is set up properly.
+Navigate [here](pages/systems.md#CCI) and follow the instructions.

 First, get PDESolver working on SCOREC systems.
 Run tests to make sure.
 You'll need these packages to be working:
 * `MPI`